Cranberry Jalapeño Salsa Recipe

 Refrigerator

-To keep it fresh, store the salsa in a sealed container, separate from the cream cheese.
+To keep it fresh for as long as possible, store the salsa in a separate sealed container from the cream cheese.
 Both should be good for about four days.
 Once the salsa is spooned over the cream cheese, it should be served within a couple of hours.
 The cream cheese will start to soften, and everything will get soupy if it sits too long.
-To keep the salsa fresh until the last minute, spoon it over right before guests get here.
+If you want to keep the salsa as fresh as possible, wait until the very last minute to spoon it over before guests get here.

 Freezer

-Salsa freezes well, but cream cheese doesn’t.
-To freeze your salsa, transfer it to a quart-size freezer bag, press out the air, seal the bag, and lay it flat in the freezer.
-It will stay good for up to two months.
-To thaw, just put it in the fridge overnight.
+It is true that salsa can be frozen, but cream cheese cannot.
+To freeze salsa, pour it into a quart-size freezer bag, remove as much air as you can, seal the bag, and lay it flat in the freezer.
+Your salsa is still good for 2 months.
+To defrost it, simply place it in the refrigerator the night before.

 Cranberry Jalapeño Salsa Questions